 Step 9: Sprinkle some salt on the fried chillies and serve them with the pakodas.

-You can enjoy these Pakoda or Bhaji Recipe on a rainy day with a steaming cup of tea.
+You can enjoy these pakoda recipe at home on a rainy day with a steaming cup of tea.
 They are also a great accompaniment for a gathering at your home.
 Do try the recipe.